eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 * |IPayloadPool::get_payload-api| overload with SerializadPayload parameter:

-  Copies the given Payload data to a new Payload from the pool and ties it to the :class:`CacheChange_t` instance.
+  Copies the given Payload data to a new Payload from the pool.
-  Each :cpp:member:`SerializedPayload_t` contains a pointer to the pool that owns the original Payload.
+  Each :cpp:member:`SerializedPayload_t` contains a pointer to the pool that allocated its data.
   This allows certain certain optimizations, like sharing the Payload if the original one comes from this same pool, therefore avoiding the copy operation.